 The Algarve, in Portugal’s southernmost region, is full of fishing villages, beaches, golf resorts and breathtaking cliffs.
 You can also find enchanting villas, hotels, restaurants, bars, and many other services that make The Algarve a highly desirable location for tourists and Nomad Capitalists alike.

-THE NOMAD BEACH INDEX 2019
+THE NOMAD BEACH INDEX 2021

-5. St. Kitts and Nevis
+4. St. Kitts and Nevis

 3. The Bahamas

-The Bahamas gets high marks for taxes as the country has no personal or corporate income tax, no capital gains tax, no sales tax, no withholding tax, no gift or inheritance tax and no probate fees.
-Immigration is also pretty straightforward: you can purchase an annual resident permit from the government for $1,000.
+The Bahamas is also popularly known to have no income tax, no corporate tax, no capital gains tax, no sales tax, no withholding tax, no gift or inheritance tax, and no other probate fees.
+This is what makes the island nation a well-established tax haven for entrepreneurs and investors alike.